jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.9 EliminateCoincidentPoints
+#### 8.2.11 EliminateCoincidentPoints

-Removes any coincident, or nearly coincident, points from a vector points file.
+This tool can be used to remove any coincident, or nearly coincident, points
+from a vector points file.
+The user must specify the name of the input file,
+which must be of a POINTS ShapeType, the output file name, and the tolerance
+distance.
+All points that are within the specified tolerance distance will be
+eliminated from the output file.
+A tolerance distance of 0.0 indicates that
+points must be exactly coincident to be removed.

 *Parameters*: